How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Here is a trick you can try even at restaurants.
 Fill half your plate with fruits and vegetables for each meal.

 Weight loss surgery is only the first part of your weight loss journey.
-Keeping up with dietary changes post-surgery would be best to ensure adequate weight loss.
+To ensure adequate weight loss, you will have to keep up with dietary changes post-surgery.
 You should practice eating lean meats and proteins for half of your meal to cut calories.

 5. Keep a Health Journal

-A health journal can help you track what you eat, when, and how much.
+A health journal can help you track what you eat, when you eat, and how much.

-Pay close attention to your mood when you eat and your hunger.
+Pay close attention to your mood when you eat and how hungry you are.

 Eventually, you will notice patterns that can help you develop strategies for handling situations where your control comes under question.

-What if You’ve Tried and Cannot Lose Body Weight?
+What if You’ve Tried and Simply Cannot Lose Body Weight?

-For some overweight or obese individuals, losing weight is not an option.
+For some overweight or obese individuals, losing weight is not on option.

-If you suspect this is your case, you may have obesity in the family, which means how you gain weight is regulated by your genetics.
+If you suspect this is your case, you may have obesity in the family, which means the way you gain weight is regulated in your genetics.

 You may be taking certain medications that exacerbate weight loss.
 Or you may have mental health issues that cause you to gain weight, leading to further despair.

 Bariatric surgery is an excellent option for individuals like you.
-Bariatric surgery effectively promotes weight loss and reduces the risk of many health problems.
+Bariatric surgery is found to be effective in promoting weight loss and reducing the risk for many health problems.

 Gastric Sleeve for Body Weight Loss